uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Visibly shaken, Cavanaugh then went on to acknowledge that children had also been abused in the schools, and he condemned such actions, expressing his sorrow and regret for this breach of trust.

 > I can honestly say that our men are hurting too because of the abuse scandal and the rift that this has created between First Nations and church representatives.
-Many of our men who are still working with First Nations have attended various truth<!--x-->
-> and reconciliation sessions as well as Returning to Spirit sessions, hoping to bring about healing for all concerned.
+Many of our men who are still working with First Nations have attended various truth <!-- page 021 -->> and reconciliation sessions as well as Returning to Spirit sessions, hoping to bring about healing for all concerned.
 The Oblates desire healing for the abused and for all touched by the past breach of trust.
 It is our hope that together we can continue to build a better society.[^40]